bhaaskara/git/Git_Concepts.md

 ## Pull request
 Notifies senior developers/lead about changes you would like to pushed to a branch in a repo.
 Acknowledge and review changes

-you can create pull requests in two ways.
+Pull requests are referred as merge requests on gitlab platform. you can create pull requests in two ways.
   - From with in the branch
   - From a forked repo